AlexanderDilthey/EpitopeEnumerator/README.md

 ```

 Output: a file `mySamplepeptides.txt`, containing a list of peptide epitopes.
 Description of the columns:
-- `peptide`: peptide string (amino acids)
+- `peptide`: peptide string (amino acids).
-- `coreLength`: core peptide length (see below)
+- `coreLength`: core peptide length (see below).
-- `additionalPadding`: non-core additional amino acids (eiter side of the core, see below)
+- `additionalPadding`: non-core additional amino acids (eiter side of the core, see below).
-- `epitopeLocationIndex`: index over the locations that generated the peptide in the cancer genome
+- `epitopeLocationIndex`: index over the locations that generated the peptide in the cancer genome.
+Always `0` unless there are multiple positions.
-- `chromosome`: chromosome of the printed locstion
+- `chromosome`: chromosome of the peptide-generating location.
-- `interesting`: a binary string that specifies the positions within the peptide string that correspond to cancer-unique mutations (there are some border cases in which this string cannot be computed correctly, in which case all positions are set to 0).
+- `interesting`: a binary string specifying the amino acids in the peptide string corresponding to cancer genome mutations (this is computed in a somewhat heuristic manner; sometimes the complete string will consist of `0` characters).
-- `positions`: for each amino acid listed in the peptide string, start and stop position in the cancer genome on the specified chromosome.
+- `positions`: genomic start and stop position for each amino acid in the peptide string (on `chromosome`; the value `-1` indicates insertions).
 - `epitopeMaxP_allLocations`: over all locations of the peptide string in the cancer genome, maximum probability of occurrence.
 Unless the program is used to exhaustively enumerate haplotypes, there are only two possible values: `1` for "certain" and `-1` for "maybe".

 Parameters: